 HQ: Chicago, Illinois, United States

-In addition, this CRM has a client dashboard that shows a detailed overview of each client.
+In addition, this CRM has a client dashboard that shows a detailed overview of each of your customers/clients.
 Each individual or company on your client list has a dedicated page showing all associated tasks, automation, and activities.

-This platform also provides event tracking, lead scoring, dynamic landing pages, predictive content, website tracking, and many more.
-These features, bundled in affordable subscription packages that start at just $9, make Active Campaign the best CRM for small businesses.
-Over 180,000 users who have rated it 4.6/5 on G2 share this sentiment.
+The platform also provides event tracking, lead scoring, dynamic landing pages, predictive content, website tracking, and many more.
+These features, bundled in affordable subscription packages that start at just $9, make Active Campaign one of the best CRMs for small businesses this year.
+Over 180,000 users who have rated it 4.6/5 on G2 share our sentiment.

 2. Hubspot